dife55/logination-flask-login/README.md

 ### Project Setup (Windows)

-Install all the dependencies for this project:
+Install all the dependencies for this project: pip install -r requirements.txt
-'pip install -r requirements.txt'

 Run the app:
-'py app.py'
+py app.py